cjerrington/cjerrington.github.io/src/posts/2023/2023-03-29-getting-into-cron-jobs.md

 ---
 title: Getting Into Cron Jobs
-excerpt: A quick overview of Cron Jobs to get started and how to manage the tasks
+description: A quick overview of Cron Jobs to get started and how to manage the tasks
 tags:
   - linux
   - shell
   - 100DaysToOffload
+date: 2023-03-29
 ---

 On a unix-like operating system you have a command line tool to manage scheduled tasks called `cron`.
 This is similar to what Windows has, Task Scheduler.
 With `cron` you can schedule any command line command and also bash or shell scripts, and these tasks can run periodically at fixed times, dates or intervals. `Cron` jobs can be used for a general purpose like a repetitive task or performing system updates.

 So `cron` is the name of the command but each command is stored in a cron table or **crontab**.
 These cron tables store each command either by user and also a system-wide file as well.
 Each file has a unique structure that sets up the schedule and the command to run as well.

-{% highlight shell %}
+{% highlight "shell" %}
 15 14 1 * * echo hello world
 {% endhighlight %}